gamberoillecito/unBLOCHed/src/lib/markdown/tutorial_pages/tutorial_2_en.md

 We can than identify $\alpha = \cos\left(\frac{\theta}{2}\right)$ and $\beta = e^{i\phi} \sin\left(\frac{\theta}{2}\right)$.
 With this choice, for any value of $\theta$ and $\phi$ we get valid probability amplitudes, that fulfill: $|\alpha|^2 + |\beta|^2 = 1$.

-In the next lecture, you will develop a more in depth intuition their the role in the Bloch sphere representation.
+In the next chapter, you will develop a more in depth intuition their the role in the Bloch sphere representation.